 The individual policy will not provide the same coverage as the former group plan offered by your employer.
 Certain benefits may not be available.
 You will be required to pay the associated contribution costs for the coverage.
-For additional conversion information, contact the Employee Service Center.
+For additional conversion information, contact Employee Services.